 This report guides you on how to speak the CFO’s lingo strategically.
 Learn powerful techniques to think through how automating AP syncs with your CFO’s strategic goals and find out how to come best prepared with answers to tough questions.

-The path to an efficient AP department starts with closely tracking, and then leveraging to your advantage, these three all-important KPIs.
+The path to an efficient AP department starts with closely tracking, and then leveraging to your advantage, these three all-important accounts payable KPIs.

 You can add others over time you find especially useful.
 Don’t get overwhelmed from the outset with a deluge of KPI metrics that are unwieldly to sort through, time-consuming to track and calculate, and may not be of much use in giving you the data that really counts to make better decisions.